Azurency/CQUI_Community-Edition/README.md

 ## Installation

-_**Note for Mac/Linux users :** as the fall patch is still not avaible to your platform, please follow the manual installation steps with this version of CQUI : https://github.com/Azurency/CQUI_Community-Edition/releases/tag/summer-version_
+_**Note for Mac/Linux users :** as the Rise and Fall patch is still not avaible to your platform, please follow the manual installation steps with this version of CQUI : https://github.com/Azurency/CQUI_Community-Edition/releases/tag/Fall-2017_

 ### Steam Workshop
 If you want to install the latest official version, you can go to the [steam workshop page](http://steamcommunity.com/sharedfiles/filedetails/?id=1125169247) of CQUI and add it to your game.